.jpg)

 Title:

-A bit silly but, on the other hand, well aligned with exploitation genre.
+A bit silly, but on the other hand, well aligned with the exploitation genre.
 Also inaccurate, because I have no idea what Shaft was supposed to score.
-Rita Towne doesn't really count and he gives recovered money back to Arna so she can establish fund for crippled kids and build a school for them.
-Also not sure wtf's about that exclamation mark at the end?
+Rita Towne doesn't really count, and he gives recovered money back to Arna so she can establish a fund for crippled kids and build a school for them.
+Also, not sure wtf is about that exclamation mark at the end?

 Cover:

-My paperback is first UK publication from 1972 and they didn't even bother with some original artwork for the cover.
-Just used movie poster with Richard Roundtree which is of course totally understandable - you can't get much better advertisement that that.
+My paperback is the first UK publication from 1972, and they didn't even bother with some original artwork for the cover.
+Just used a movie poster with Richard Roundtree, which is, of course, totally understandable - you can't get much better advertisement than that.

 Cool

-lines:A bit silly but, on the other hand, well aligned with exploitation genre.
+lines:A bit silly, but on the other hand, well aligned with the exploitation genre.
 Also inaccurate, because I have no idea what Shaft was supposed to score.
-Rita Towne doesn't really count and he gives recovered money back to Arna so she can establish fund for crippled kids and build a school for them.
-Also not sure wtf's about that exclamation mark at the end?
+Rita Towne doesn't really count, and he gives recovered money back to Arna so she can establish a fund for crippled kids and build a school for them.
+Also, not sure wtf is about that exclamation mark at the end?

 Cover:

-My paperback is first UK publication from 1972 and they didn't even bother with some original artwork for the cover.
-Just used movie poster with Richard Roundtree which is of course totally understandable - you can't get much better advertisement that that.
+My paperback is the first UK publication from 1972, and they didn't even bother with some original artwork for the cover.
+Just used a movie poster with Richard Roundtree, which is, of course, totally understandable - you can't get much better advertisement than that.

 "Say goodbye to your fucking empty head," Shaft told him.
 "I don't need it any more."
 [The Coolest!]